pfsense/docs/source/releases/2-5-0-new-features-and-changes.rst

 2.5.0 New Features and Changes
 ==============================

-pfSense software version 2.5.0 brings a major OS version upgrade, OpenSSL upgrades, PHP and Python upgrades, and numerous bug fixes.
+pfSense® software version 2.5.0 brings a major OS version upgrade, OpenSSL upgrades, PHP and Python upgrades, and numerous bug fixes.

 .. warning:: The original plan was to include a RESTCONF API in pfSense version